 I know.
 That’s a huge claim.
 So let’s look at what happens when we get creative.
 We engage our playful imagination.
 We connect with our deepest selves.
 We make something new, or we combine the old in new ways.
 However it looks, creativity is the riot of joyous life pouring out of us.

-It’s as simple as adding an extra pinch of spice to your pie recipe, and creating something that tastes so much better than before.
+It’s as simple as adding an extra pinch of spice to your pie recipe and creating something that tastes so much better than before.
 It feels good.
 We feel more confident.

 And that’s it right there.
 We feel more confident and capable.
-We take that with us wherever we go: the knowing that we can do it and we can make interesting things, cool drawings, and beautiful ideas.
+We take that with us wherever we go: the knowledge that we can do it and we can make interesting things, cool drawings, and beautiful ideas.

 What will your child do with their boredomtunity?
 What will you do?